All Episodes

 That's how far out you have to take this to explain it.

-You have to you have to read between the lines.
+You have to read between the lines.

 It is merely to keep the anti-war attitude and mood in the country vibrant.

-I am making a statement against all wars that cannot gin up enough confidence that people would say, my country's in danger, and I want to serve my kids want to serve.
+I am making a statement against all wars that cannot gin up enough confidence that people would say, my country's in danger and I want to serve, my kids want to serve.

 If it doesn't reach that level, then you bet your life.